cupOJoseph/ratehopper-contracts/README.md

 // Set this as toExtraData when Compound is the destination protocol const compoundExtraData = compoundHelper.encodeExtraData(cometAddress);
 // This encodes: ethers.AbiCoder.defaultAbiCoder().encode(["address"], [cometAddress])
+// The Comet address is REQUIRED for all Compound operations (getDebtAmount, supply, borrow, repay)
 ```

 #### Morpho